 I took "literal" inspiration from the composition of the photo and my observations to set my story in a job interview waiting room, narrated by the nerdy-looking Marcus.
 While he claims he's not anti-woke, Marcus dismisses the "inclusivity checklist" candidates, especially the "token senior".

-But, of course, it's "Grandpa", or Tom, who engages with Marcus, irritating him at first but eventually revealing a more pleasant and polite side of his character.
-Thanks to Athena Law (@TweetsByAthena on Twitter/X) for suggesting this!
+Of course, it's "Grandpa", or Tom, who engages with Marcus.
+He initially irritates Marcus but eventually reveals a more pleasant and polite side of his character, sighing when Grandpa remains seated and saying, "Um, it's your turn, Tom."
+Thanks to Athena Law (@TweetsByAthena on Twitter/X) for suggesting this subtle change!

-Once again, I didn't get showcased or longlisted by the September Furious Fiction judges, but I enjoyed writing my story and sharing it with Athena and Richard Gibney (@ragtaggiggagon on Twitter/X).
+I hope you enjoyed your time in the interview waiting room with Marcus and Tom.
+The September Furious Fiction judges didn't showcase or longlist my story, but I loved writing and sharing it with Athena and Richard Gibney (@ragtaggiggagon on Twitter/X).
 Both asked whether Marcus got the call centre job.

 "I don't know," I replied.
 "Perhaps Grandpa Tom's favourable mention of Marcus helped?
 I'll leave that for Juno and the reader to decide."

 N.B.
-Unlike this short story, last September's Furious Fiction entry, My Speech, made the showcase with chest-swelling feedback from the judges, and I recently narrated it as Episode 99 of my Tall And True Short Reads podcast.
+Unlike this year's entry, last September's Furious Fiction, My Speech, made the showcase with chest-swelling feedback from the judges.
+And I recently narrated it as Episode 99 of my Tall And True Short Reads podcast.

 Robert is a writer and editor at Tall And True and blogs on his eponymous website, RobertFairhead.com.
 He also writes and narrates episodes for the Tall And True Short Reads storytelling podcast, featuring his short stories, blog posts and other writing from Tall And True.